|Last Quarterly Update:||11/28/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry make paper and converted paper products, including paperboard, corrugated containers, coated papers, and paper bags.
-Major companies include Georgia-Pacific, International Paper, Kimberly-Clark, MeadWestvaco, Neenah Paper (all based in the US), as well as Domtar (Canada), Oji Paper (Japan), and Stora Enso (Finland).
+Companies in this industry make paper and converted paper products, including paperboard, corrugated and paperboard containers, coated papers, and paper bags.
+Major companies include Georgia-Pacific, International Paper, Kimberly-Clark, Neenah Paper, and WestRock (all based in the US), as well as Domtar (Canada), Oji Holdings (Japan), and Stora Enso (Finland).

-Globally, the industry produces more than 370 million metric tons of paper products per year.
+Globally, the industry produces more than 400 million metric tons of paper products per year.
 China has surpassed the US as the world's top paper producer.
-Other key paper producing countries include Austria, Canada, Finland, Germany, Russia, and Sweden.
+Other key paper producing and exporting countries include Canada, Finland, Germany, Japan, and Sweden.

 Demand is driven by general commercial activity and population growth.
 The profitability of individual companies depends on efficient operations, as products are sold mainly based on price.
 Big companies have advantages in distribution and can supply large customers.
 There are few economies of scale in manufacturing; large and small producers operate the same kinds of plants -- large producers just have more of them.
 Small companies can compete successfully by making specialty products or serving a small geographical market.